-commodities and, whilst not directly relevant to natural gas exports and the particular impact of the GET, they illustrate that export taxes have the effect of increasing world prices in circumstances where the exporting country is a large exporter of those goods.
+Various studies using partial equilibrium analysis have estimated the impact of export taxes on world prices.136 These studies have principally related to export taxes on primary commodities and, while not directly relevant to natural gas exports and the particular impact of the GET, they illustrate that export taxes have the effect of increasing world prices in circumstances where the exporting country is a large exporter of those goods.
 An example is a study completed in relation to the impact of export taxes applied to soybeans exported from Argentina.
-This study found that the removal of the export tax's dominant effect was to reduce world prices.
+This study found that the dominant effect of the removal of the export tax was to reduce world prices.
 This was due to the inelastic nature of demand for soybeans.
-The study found that the removal of a 23.5% export tax on soybeans would reduce world import prices by 14.7%.100
+The study found that the removal of a 23.5% export tax on soybeans would reduce world import prices by 14.7%.137

-The commission further notes that the OECD, in an analysis of the economic impact of export restrictions on raw materials, examined the impact of Russian export restrictions on export sales of natural gas to Europe.101 The article concluded that Gazprom maximises its export prices by charging prices that are higher than Russian domestic prices and that export restrictions, in the form of exclusive export rights and export duties, contributed to higher prices.
+The commission further notes that the OECD, in an analysis of the economic impact of export restrictions on raw materials, examined the impact of Russian export restrictions on export sales of natural gas to Europe.138 The article concluded that Gazprom maximises its export prices by charging prices that are higher than Russian domestic prices and that export restrictions, in the form of exclusive export rights and export duties, contributed to higher prices.